Watch Avalara's webinar explaining their software and our integration here!

 Once you have everything connected, you can test it if you would like!
 Simply create a test transaction, then go back to your Avalara dashboard and click Transactions.

 Make sure your transaction has appeared in Avalara.
 If so, you're good to go!

-For help setting up state Nexus and more, contact Avalara's coach team.
-CommentSold can not help with this like the tax experts!
+For additional help setting up state Nexus and more, please contact Avalara's team.
+CommentSold is not a tax expert!

 For additional set up resources, please visit Avalara's Help Center.

 This video will show you how to tell AvaTax where, when and what type of sales tax to collect if you are registered to collect sales tax in more than one jurisdiction

 Note: While Avalara can help you collect and remit taxes, we recommend you work with a tax professional as well.
 Neither Avalara nor CommentSold is qualified to give you advice on taxes.